SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ## Configure the API Artefact
 Now that the API is created, in this section we will configure the properties.

-Double-click anywhere on the API edition screen to launch the property editor sheet.
+Double-click anywhere on the API edition screen to launch the policy editor sheet.
 ![](/exercises/ex5/images/ex5_8.png)

 Verify that the property editor screen shows up.